Tyler4534/Research-Repository/README.md

 Quiz version 2:

 As apart of what i could improve with my program the suggestion that i had made was to make a score that counts the questions that the user gets correct.
-I have made a quiz
+I have made a quiz version 2.0 that a score is used to count the amount of questions that the user answers and gets correct.
+This is used as an improvement on my quiz so then your score is kept tracked as you answer throughout the quiz.